ewannthomas/farmer_agency_vdsa/data_docs/raw_data_wrangle.md

 For the remaining observations, it must be established that any analysis which we expect to conduct on the data will view this dataset not from the perspective of the crop types cultivated and not based on specific crop cultivated by the household.
 Having established same, we have grouped the dataset on the basis of `hh_id, plot_code, season` and type of crop cultivated.
 A new column `crop_type` was created after mapping the crop names existing in the dataset to a better and reduced naming system using the crop name mapper file [crop_names_map.json]().
 Then, the new names were furter mapped to their respective categories using the crop type mapper file [crop_type_map.json]().

 The dataset was grouped on the basis of `hh_id, plot_code, season, crop_type, crop_variety_type`.
+Misisng values in the grouping or index columns were reassigned as the string 'undefined'.

 After being grouped, the columns `prct_area	op_main_prod_qty,	op_by_prod_qty,	op_ot_prod_qty`, which provides information on the percentage of plot area used for cultivation, and quantity of primary, subsidiary and other crops cultivated respectively, were aggregated and columns `op_main_prod_rate, op_by_prod_rate,	op_ot_prod_rate`, which provides information on the per unit price of primary, subsidiary and other crops cultivated respectively, were averaged to better reflect the groups.
 Thus, the data was widened for further processing.

 We also have information on the plot area used for cultivation, however, it will be better sourced from the plotlist and cropping pattern schedule.

+Unique households in the data: 1238

 #### 3.2 Inputs for Cultivation